 Effective May 21, 2009, we entered into an employment agreement with Mr. Schlosstein.
-Pursuant to the terms of Mr. Schlosstein's employment agreement, Mr. Schlosstein will serve as our CEO and as a member of the Board, for a term of five years.
-Mr. Schlosstein's employment agreement provides for an annual base salary of \$500,000 and a minimum 2009 annual incentive bonus for the portion of 2009 that he worked for us of \$1,325,000, with subsequent years' bonuses to be determined in the sole discretion of the Compensation Committee.
-Up to 50% of the annual incentive bonus payable to Mr. Schlosstein may be payable in the form of our restricted securities, with such restricted securities vesting based on the continued service of Mr. Schlosstein (currently contemplated to vest in four equal annual installments).
+Pursuant to the terms of Mr. Schlosstein's employment agreement, Mr. Schlosstein will serve as our Chief Executive Officer and as a member of the Board, for a term of five years.
+Mr. Schlosstein's employment agreement provides for an annual base salary of \$500,000, a signing bonus of \$6.1 million and a minimum 2009 annual incentive bonus for the portion of 2009 that he worked for us of \$1,325,000, with subsequent years' bonuses to be determined in the sole discretion of the Compensation Committee.
+According to his employment agreement, up to 50% of the annual incentive bonus payable to Mr. Schlosstein may be payable in the form of our restricted securities, with such restricted securities vesting based on the continued service of Mr. Schlosstein (currently contemplated to vest in four equal annual installments).